-To be in compliance with the act, federal agencies must identify and evaluate NRHP eligibility of properties within the APE and evaluate the effect of the undertaking on eligible properties.
-The APE is defined as the area in which eligible properties may be affected by the undertaking, including direct effects (such as destruction of the property) and indirect effects (such as those effects that are later in time or farther removed in distance but are still reasonably foreseeable).
+To be in compliance with the act, federal agencies must identify and evaluate NRHP eligibility of properties within the area of potential effect and evaluate the effect of the undertaking on eligible properties.
+The area of potential effect is defined as the area in which eligible properties may be affected by the undertaking, including direct effects (such as destruction of the property) and indirect effects (such as those effects that are later in time or farther removed in distance but are still reasonably foreseeable).

-Section 106 affords the ACHP and the SHPO, as well as other consulting parties, a reasonable opportunity to comment on any project that would adversely affect historic properties.
+Section 106 affords the Advisory Council on Historic Preservation and the SHPO, as well as other consulting parties, a reasonable opportunity to comment on any project that would adversely affect historic properties.
 SHPOs administer the national historic preservation program at the state level, review NRHP nominations, maintain data on historic properties that have been identified but not yet nominated, and consult with federal agencies during Section 106 review.